Photo: Christopher Crews

 National Canvass Director

-Emily directs the Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership, and mobilize citizens to influence public policy decisions.
-Emily has helped new organizers and canvass directors run successful campaigns on issues ranging from defending environmental protections to protecting public health.
-As a regional director, her offices have raised millions of dollars and signed up more than 48,000 members for partner groups.
-She lives in Cambridge, Massachusetts, but is often traveling, rock climbing and camping elsewhere.
+Emily directs Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership, and mobilize citizens to influence public policy decisions.
+Emily has helped new organizers and canvass directors run successful campaigns for over ten years as a field manager, canvass director and regional director on issues ranging from defending environmental laws to protecting public health.
+Her offices have raised millions of dollars and signed up more than 48,000 members for partner groups.
+Based in Amherst, Massachusetts, she is often traveling, rock climbing and camping elsewhere.

 Danielle Bauer